xsiro/NewClockWorkEngine/README.txt

 - DRAG AND DROP import any model and texture

+##Inspector

+Transform, mesh, material and render from every game object individually

+- Render: wireframe, cullface, depth... and many more

+- Transform: Scale, rotate or translate dragging or input

+- Mesh: Active, drawvertex and draw AABB (if it is activated on top menu)

+- Texture: Actiivation of the texture or desactivation.

+##GameObjects

+Now game objects are imported from the Importer

+importer of primitives

+Drag and drop importer

+##Hierarchy

+- Parents with childs

+- Deleting gameobjects

+- Naming of gameobjects

 ## Team members

 - Daniel Ruiz (xSiro) --> https://github.com/xsiro

 - Alex Lopez (AlexLA99) --> https://github.com/AlexLA99

+##Resource manager

+(WORKING IN PROGRESS) created some modules

+##Custom file format

+##Camera

+Camera culling

+#Bounding Boxes

 ## Controls